mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 _NO_

 He replied, "My... attendant helps me walk on account of my injured knee.
-I really can't go anywhere without help these days."
+I can't go anywhere without help these days."

 The male guard begrudgingly walked over to me and said, "Open your bag."

 I complied and he rummaged for a bit before walking back and giving a hand sign to the other guard.
 She said, "Go ahead."

 The senate grounds were surrounded by the building that the rest of the city called the Senate.
 It was a massive circle of offices and gates and walkway, its diameter as large as the farmland I worked in Heiko.
-But the true focus of this place was the deliberation hall: a marble sphere standing proudly in the center, illuminated by the light through Ara's gate.
+But the true focus of this place was the deliberation hall: a giant marble sphere standing proudly in the center, illuminated by the light through Ara's gate.
 It sat upon a short marble pedastal that seemed too small to be holding so much weight.
 Between the outer circle and the sphere was a labyrinth of small pools and lines of vegetation that could certainly not live in such a hot and dry place without the constant shade that the perimeter circle granted.
 At every vertex of the planting lines, a small black iron circle with an engraved crest marked a city that was member to the Shaki Senate.
-I longed to venture through the plants and learn about them, but dared not draw attention to myself.
+I longed to venture through the plants and learn about them, but I dared not draw attention to myself.

 Fajro set me back on track, "Perhaps it's best that we head towards the Heiko office so as not to seem suspicious.
 We'll want to enter through that side anyway."